screwyprof/nix-config/README.md

 Personal Nix configuration for MacOS (Apple Silicon).

+## Features
+- Nix-Darwin system configuration
+- Home Manager for user environment
+- Nix-Homebrew integration with managed taps
+- Development shells for Go, Rust, and Nix
+- Pre-commit hooks for Nix code quality

 ## Prerequisites

-1. Sign in to your iCloud account:
+1. Sign in to your iCloud account
-   - Open System Settings
-   - Click "Sign in with your Apple ID"
-   - Sign in with your Apple ID and password
-   - This enables App Store access and iCloud features

 2. Make sure Git is available:
    ```bash